 Q: Is pork considered white meat?
 A: No, pork is generally classified as red meat due to its myoglobin content.
 Although it's often marketed as "the other white meat," its nutritional profile and cooking characteristics align more closely with red meats.

 Q: Is dark meat chicken unhealthy?
 A: Dark meat chicken, like thighs and drumsticks, has more fat and calories than white meat chicken breast.
-However, it also contains more iron and zinc.
+Still, it also contains more iron and zinc.
 It can be part of a healthy diet in moderation.

 Q: Can vegetarians eat white meat?
 A: No, vegetarians do not eat any type of meat, including white meat.
 They typically rely on plant-based protein sources like legumes, nuts, seeds, and tofu.